ChiaraVilla/LorenziEtAl2024Modelling/README.md

 # LorenziEtAl2024Modelling
-Matlab code used to simulate the microscopic and macroscopic models in "Modelling collective migration of phenotypically heterogeneous cell populations: from single-cell dynamics to population-level behaviours" (2024), by Tommaso Lorenzi, Nadia Loy, Luigi Preziosi, Chiara Villa
+Matlab code used to simulate the microscopic and macroscopic models in "Modelling collective migration of phenotypically heterogeneous cell populations: from single-cell dynamics to population-level behaviours" (2024), by Tommaso Lorenzi, Nadia Loy, Chiara Villa

 ## Generalities

 **Public gitlab repository LorenziEtAl2024Modelling** <br />
 This repository provides Matlab files to simulate the microscopic and macroscopic models in <br />
-Tommaso Lorenzi, Nadia Loy, Luigi Preziosi, Chiara Villa (2024) <br />
+Tommaso Lorenzi, Nadia Loy, Chiara Villa (2024) <br />
 Modelling collective migration of phenotypically heterogeneous cell populations: from single-cell dynamics to population-level behaviours <br />
 Soon available on ArXiv [...] and HAL [...] <br />
 For details we refer the interested reader to this publication.